Gavi (footballer)

+Early life

+Gavi was born in Los Palacios y Villafranca, Sevilla, Andalusia.

 Club career

-Early life and career
+Early career

-Gavi was born in Los Palacios y Villafranca, Andalusia.
-He started his career at La Liara Balompié, a club in his hometown, where he spent two years, between 2010 and 2012.
+Gavi started his career at La Liara Balompié, a club in his hometown, where he spent two years, between 2010 and 2012.
 From there he moved on to Real Betis's youth academy, where he spent two seasons.
 He scored 95 goals for the youth team of Real Betis.

 Barcelona

 Youth career

 In 2015, at the age of 11, he signed for Barcelona.

 In September 2020, he signed his first professional contract with the Catalan club, and was promoted directly from the under-16 team to the under-19 team.
 He made his debut for Barcelona B on 21 February 2021, in the 6–0 home routing of L'Hospitalet, coming on as a substitute for Nico González in the 77th minute.
 He made his first start for Barça B the following 14 March in a 1–0 derby win against Espanyol B at the Ciutat Esportiva Dani Jarque.